 In "The Fridge" why does Nicole try so hard at making Gumball into a winner?
-Because throughout her childhood and adolescence she has always been called a loser.
+Because throughout her childhood and adolescence she has always been called a loser (mostly by Miss Simian, who made fun of her from her first steps to her wedding day).
 So once you think about it, she just wants Gumball to not suffer the same thing she suffered from back then.

 Why was Gumball so caring towards Kenneth in "The Microwave", even though he was a repulsive monster?
 Because he was an ugly baby!
 He knew exactly what it felt like to be ridiculed for being born odd-looking, and so he wanted to keep Kenneth from experiencing the same thing.

-In "The Flower" during one of Gumball's tirades about Leslie he calls him a "Self Pollinator" he basically just called Leslie a jack off
+In "The Flower" during one of Gumball's tirades about Leslie he calls him a "Self Pollinator."
+If you know anything about repdouction in flowers and plants, he basically just called Leslie a jack-off.

 In "The Phone", Mr. Small most definitely would have died horribly in a fiery blaze if Gumball hadn't been there with the fire extinguisher.